Chiang Mai Day Trips: 10 Best Tours & Excursions!

-In this blog post we will show you the most beautiful day trips and best excursions from Chiang Mai and why it is absolutely worth to exploring the area around the city.
-Also, you will get some useful tips and we will show you how and where to book trips in Chiang Mai.
+In this travel guide, we will show you the most beautiful day trips and best excursions from Chiang Mai and why it is absolutely worth to exploring the area around the city.
+In addition, there are helpful tips about where to book day trips and prices.

 Hmong Village in Chiang Mai

 Another popular destination is the Hmong Village, a Thai village located in the mountains of Doi Suthep National Park.
 Although the village is now a real visitors magnet, nevertheless, the flower gardens are really worth seeing.
-On the way there, you first wander through the village where you can shop cheap souvenirs and traditional Thai costumes.
-Once at the top of the gardens, you have an amazing view over the traditional village and the green jungle.
-The excursion can be done on your own with a scooter, or with a tour from Chiang Mai.
+On the way there, you first wander through the small local town, where you can shop cheap souvenirs and traditional Thai costumes.
+Once at the top of the gardens, you have a wonderful view over the traditional village and the green jungle.
+The excursion can be organized on your own with a scooter, or with a guided tour from Chiang Mai.
 Usually, a visit to the Doi Suthep Temple is included when visiting the Hmong Village.

-Tip: If you want to stay in this area for one night or more and arrive by car or scooter then we can give you this hotel recommendation.
-The bungalows are located near the National Park entrance and delight with pool and great views of the green rice terraces.
-Really unique!
+Tip: If you want to stay one night or longer in this area and arrive by car or scooter, we can give you this hotel tip.

 Chiang Mai Elephant Sanctuary

-Tip: In most elephant tours the pick up from the hotel is included.
-Often you have the opportunity to swim with elephants, to feed them and to observe.
+Tip: The pick-up from the hotel is included in most elephant tours.
+Mostly you have the opportunity to bathe with elephants, feed them and observe them.

 Royal Park Rajapruek

-Tip: Connect your trip to the Royal Park Rajapruek with a visit to nearby Wat Phra That Doi Kham Temple.
-This temple complex is absolutely breath-taking and the views from the temple terrace are gorgeous too.
+Tip: Why not combine your trip to Rajapruek Royal Park with a visit to the beautiful Wat Phra That Doi Kham temple, which is located nearby.

-The temples of Chiang Mai are probably the most famous and most visited attractions of the city.
-In the old town you will find a beautiful Buddhist site every few meters, but there are also some temple highlights in the area around.
-Chiang Mai’s most beautiful temples include Wat Chedi Luang, Wat Phra Singh and Wat Sri Suphan (Silver Temple).
-On a temple tour you discover the most beautiful holy places of the city and learn a lot about history and culture.
+The temples in Chiang Mai are probably one of the most famous and most visited attractions of the city.
+In the old town, you pass, felt, every few meters at an incredibly beautiful Buddhist site.
+But also in the surrounding area of Chiang Mai, there are some temple highlights that can be explored via an excursion.
+Among the most stunning temples in Chiang Mai are Wat Chedi Luang, Wat Phra Singh and Silver Temple.
+On a temple tour, you will discover the most beautiful sanctuaries of the city and learn many exciting things about the history and culture.

-Tip: A cool thing to do is explore the temples of Chiang Mai on a guided bike tour!
+Tip: A cool way to explore the temples of Chiang Mai are guided tours by bike!